 The divided trust is an increasingly popular governance model.
 The divided trust entails the division of trustee duties and powers among one or more trustees and other persons.
 Like a directed trust, a divided trust is a multiparty governance structure.
 The design of a divided trust requires consideration of the division of the powers and duties among those parties, the points at which those parties' duties intersect and how the trust's administration should function at those points, and the manner and extent to which the parties are insulated from the other parties' acts and omissions.

-A divided trust empowers each person who is a part of the trust’s governance to take direct action.
-In contrast, in a directed trust, a powerholder acts indirectly, directing the trustee to take a specific act.3 In a divided trust, each powerholder acts independently and acts directly.
+A divided trust empowers each person who is a part of the trust's governance to take direct action.
+In contrast, in a directed trust, a powerholder acts indirectly, directing the trustee to take a specific act.11 In a divided trust, each powerholder acts independently and acts directly.
 For example, in a directed trust, the settlor may have the power to direct the trustee on matters concerning the investment of the trust property.
 When the settlor wishes to buy an asset, the settlor must direct the trustee to buy the asset, and the trustee subsequently will take the necessary action to buy the asset.
 The trustee will execute the requisite documents, deliver the funds to the seller, and accept receipt of the newly acquired asset.

-Divided trusts share the advantages of directed trusts, but generally are more efficient to administer, because each person involved in the trust’s governance can act directly.
+Divided trusts share the advantages of directed trusts, but generally are more efficient to administer, because each person involved in the trust's governance can act directly.
+In addition, a divided trust potentially better insulates a trustee from liability, because the trustee is not involved in another person's exercise of a distribution power, investment power, or other trustee power.

 Divided trusts generally share the disadvantages of directed trusts, except that divided trusts generally avoid the administrative inefficiencies inherent in directed trusts.
 Divided trusts can be more challenging to draft than directed trusts.
 In a directed trust, the trustee is vested with all of the trust powers, so the trustee unilaterally can exercise any power to the extent that another person does not have the power to direct the trustee with respect to that power.
 In a divided trust, there is a risk that the drafting attorney will fail to assign a trust power to a person.